techidaily/site-win11-tips/source/_posts/turn-off-windows-upgrade-notifications.md

 ## 2\.
 Disable Windows Update Notifications Using Group Policy Editor

  Group Policy Editor is a powerful tool for configuring various settings on your Windows computer.
 If you have the Enterprise or Professional edition of Windows, you can disable update notifications using the Group Policy Editor.
-If you don't have either of those versions, read our guide on[how to access Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before proceeding.
+If you don't have either of those versions, read our guide on [how to access Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before proceeding.

 To disable Windows update notifications using Group Policy Editor: